-Principles articulate how a nation understands the purpose of social security, what it wants the system to achieve.
-They shape system design and provide an agreed reference point to test future policies and practices.
+As we have stated elsewhere1, principles articulate how a nation understands the purpose of social security, what it wants the system to achieve.
+They shape design and provide an agreed reference point to test future policies and practices against.
 They ought to reflect our commitment to the Sustainable Development Goals-which include tackling poverty-and our obligations as signatory to international conventions that demand a better social protection system, one that is adequate, enabling and fair.
-To this end we have identified five indivisible principles to guide social security reform (see attached paper Reclaiming social security for a just future).
+To this end we have identified five indivisible principles to guide social security reform-see attached paper Reclaiming social security for a just future.